-Elections for all 60 seats on the Council are held every 4 years and the last Borough-wide elections for the 20 Wards took place on 3 May 2018.
+Elections for all 58 seats on the Council are held every 4 years and the next Borough-wide elections for the 22 new wards will take place on Thursday 5 May 2022.

 Sometimes an individual seat in a ward becomes vacant in the intervening years and details are publicised as they occur.

 The majority of candidates for these elections stand as representatives of political parties.
 However, anyone is entitled to stand as a candidate provided they meet the following principal qualifications.